DeclanMora/Assignment-3---BornToSurvive-/README.md

 # Assignment-3---BornToSurvive-

-# For Asssignment Scope refer to file "White Pages".
+# For Asssignment Scope refer to file "WhitePapers".

 # How to Run
 -how to run app follow the following next three steps.